 The program consists of two years of classroom study in Dharamsala, India followed by two years of training at an FPMT center as an interpreter for a geshe.

-There have been five completed LRZTP programs so far.
+There have been six completed LRZTP programs so far.

 First year: colloquial Tibetan, Literary Tibetan, Dharma terminology, experienced conversation partners.